zzfab/DnlPosTagger/README.md

 # POS Tagger
 This repository contains a Part-of-Speech (POS) tagger implemented using the BERTForTokenClassification model from the Hugging Face Transformers library.

+Code was written in Python 3.8.16
+Be aware of change `settings.py` if computation is made on cpu/gpu
 ## Assumptions
 - The input data is in CoNLL-U format.
 - The dataset has 17 distinct POS tags.